Who can attend?

 Can I work while I’m in this program?

-It is possible for some students to work during this program.
-However, there is an expectation that students dedicate time for volunteer or work experience relevant to their career.
+It is possible for some students to work while completing this program.
+However, there is an expectation that students dedicate time for volunteering and patient care.
+These opportunities will help set you apart when you apply to medical or professional healthcare programs.

 What is the success rate of UVM’s Post-Baccalaureate Premedical students?

-Our graduates have been successful in gaining admission to health professional schools at a rate close to 90% over the past 13 years, including the highly competitive University of Vermont College of Medicine.
+Our graduates have been successful in gaining admission to medical schools and health professional schools at a 90% acceptance rate including acceptance into the highly competitive University of Vermont Larner College of Medicine.

 Will I have help with the professional school application and interview process?